Clinical Characteristics and Treatment Outcome of Waldenstrom Macroglobulinemia: Experience from a Tertiary Cancer Centre

 Abstract

-Background: Waldenstroms macroglobulinemia (WM) or Lymphoplasmacytic lymphoma is a rare B cell lymphoproliferative malignancy characterized by serum monoclonal immunoglobulin M (IgM) protein and lymphoplasmacytic infiltration in the bone marrow.
-Patients usually present in their seventh decade with symptoms related to the infiltration of the marrow or the effects of monoclonal IgM in the blood.
+Background and objective: Waldenström macroglobulinemia (WM), also known as lymphoplasmacytic lymphoma, is a rare B-cell lymphoproliferative malignancy characterized by the presence of serum monoclonal immunoglobulin M (IgM) protein and lymphoplasmacytic infiltration in the bone marrow.
+Patients typically present in their seventh decade with symptoms related to bone marrow infiltration or the effects of monoclonal IgM in the bloodstream.
+This study aimed to analyze the clinical characteristics and treatment outcomes of patients diagnosed with WM.

 Introduction